distributeaid/next-website-v2/README.md

 ## Branching & Workflows

-We'll have a long-running branch(**saga**) and short-lived branches that will be used to develop parts of the website.
-An example of a short-lived branch would be feat/about-us.
-Always ensure you're working on a seperate branch to avoid merge conflicts.
+We have a long-running branch (**saga**) and create short-lived branches to develop parts of the website.
+Our branch naming convention is type/issue#/condensed-issue-name.
+An example of a short-lived branch would be feat/365/about-us.
+Connect words using a "-" as branch names cannot include empty spaces.
+Always ensure you're working on a separate branch to avoid merge conflicts.

 ## Coding Conventions / Best Practices

-- Try to avoid using raw #hexadecimal values.
+- Avoid using raw #hexadecimal values.
 View `/src/stylesheets/` or `tailwind.config.ts` to see color value names.
-- Try to use Radix Ui's component library and use tailwind Css for supplimentary styling.
+- Use Radix UI's component library and use tailwind CSS for supplementary styling.

 ## Project Structure